hardhats/vista-install-docs/New/InstallGTM.rst

 License: GNU Free Documentation License, Version 1.3 or any later (http://www.gnu.org/licenses/fdl.txt).

-The instructions are taken from the `GT.M Acculturation Workshop
+These instructions are a slightly modified version from the `GT.M Acculturation Workshop <https://sourceforge.net/projects/fis-gtm/files/GT.M%20Acculturation%20Workshop/>`_.
-<https://sourceforge.net/projects/fis-gtm/files/GT.M%20Acculturation%20Workshop/>`_.
-They have been only slightly modified.

 Quick Introduction
 ------------------
-GT.M came around first; YottaDB is a fork of GT.M.
-For VistA, you can use either one.
-GT.M has been around longer; and as such there are more ways to install it than there is for YottaDB.
+There are more ways to install GT.M than there are for YottaDB, since YottaDB is a fork of GT.M.
+Either one can be used for VistA implementation.

 Using the Installation Script (YottaDB)
 ---------------------------------------
 Follow the instructions at https://yottadb.com/product/get-started/.
-After the last step, pay attention to see where the installer says YottaDB got installed.
-Mine says:
+Note the location where YottaDB was installed, presented after the last step.
+As an example, mine said:

 ::

     YottaDB version r1.10 installed successfully at /usr/local/lib/yottadb/r110

-You need to remember the location for the variable $gtm_dist in the next section.
+This location will be entered for the variable $gtm_dist in the next section.

 Using the Package Manager (GT.M)
 --------------------------------

-If you are using Ubuntu Linux 14.04 LTS or later; or Debian Jessie, Testing, or Unstable; or other Linux distributions that may already have GT.M packages accessed using their normal package managers, you may be able to install GT.M using the package manager, e.g., as root/via sudo, ``apt install fis-gtm``.
+If you are using Ubuntu Linux 14.04 LTS or later; Debian Jessie, Testing, or Unstable; or other Linux distributions that may already have GT.M packages accessed using their normal package managers, you may be able to install GT.M using the package manager, e.g., as root/via sudo, ``apt install fis-gtm``.

 Using the Installation Script (GT.M)
 ------------------------------------